Unstructured-IO/unstructured/docs/source/index.rst

   Access all the power of ``unstructured`` through the ``unstructured-api`` or learn to host it locally.

 :doc:`core`
-  Learn more about the core partitoning, chunking, cleaning, and staging functionality within the Unstructured library.
+  Learn more about the core partitioning, chunking, cleaning, and staging functionality within the Unstructured library.

 :doc:`source_connectors`